MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Select your subscription.

-1. Under *Policy settings*, select **Security policy** in the portal menu.
+1. Under *Policy settings*, select **Security policies** in the portal menu.

-1. Scroll down and and review the "Industry & regulatory standards" available to you by default.
-Note that *ISO 27001* is now deprecated.

-1. Select **Add more standards** to add the updated ISO 27001:2013 regulatory standard.
+1. On the **Standards** tab, search for ISO

-1. Select the **Add** button to right of *ISO 27001:2013*.
+1. Select the **Off** toggle to right of *ISO 27001:2013* to turn on.

-1. A new page to assign the Azure Policy initiative opens.
-Confirm that your subscription is selected under *Scope* and click **Review and create**.

-1. Select **Create** to assign the Azure Policy initiative to your subscription.
+1. This will automatically create an Azure Policy and assign it to your Subscriptions

 1. Select Microsoft Defender for Cloud below the search box to return to the main blade.